freaug/ART3400/lab_processing/week_one/readme.md

 * colorMode
  * This can be used to change the color mode that Processing uses to render graphics as well as the number range used to control those values
 * alpha
- * adding a fourth parameter to to background, fill, or stroke can be used to set that color's alpha level.
+ * adding a fourth parameter to background, fill, or stroke can be used to set that color's alpha level.

+## Adding color - In Class Assignment

+### Add color to your previous sketch. (~15)

+* Be thoughtful with your colors
+* Remember that code is executed in order so you may have to redefine your stoke and fill colors.

+### Save your code

+Please save this project with the following scheme: ***lastname_firstname_processing_in_class_2***

+## Flow

+Up to this point, we've been creating static images.

+## Setup and Draw

+Setup
+* we can use this command or function as a way of initializing

+Draw
+* This command or function runs over and over.